Harry Harlow: Biography

 Harry Harlow was born on October 31, 1905, to Mabel Rock and Alonzo Harlow Israel.
 Harlow was born and raised in Fairfield, Iowa, the third of four brothers.
 Little is known of Harlow's early life, but in an unfinished autobiography he recollected that his mother was cold to him and he experienced bouts of depression throughout his life.
 After a year at Reed College in Portland, Oregon, Harlow obtained admission to Stanford University through a special aptitude test.
 After a semester as an English major with nearly disastrous grades, he declared himself as a psychology major.

 Harlow attended Stanford in 1924, and subsequently became a graduate student in psychology, working directly under Calvin Perry Stone, a well-known animal behaviorist, and Walter Richard Miles, a vision expert, who were all supervised by Lewis Terman.
 Harlow studied largely under Terman, the developer of the Stanford-Binet IQ Test, and Terman helped shape Harlow's future.
-After receiving a PhD in 1930, Harlow changed his name from Israel to Harlow.
+After receiving a PhD in 1930, he changed his name from Israel to Harlow.
 The change was made at Terman's prompting for fear of the negative consequences of having a seemingly Jewish last name, even though his family was not Jewish.

 Directly after completing his doctoral dissertation, Harlow accepted a professorship at the University of Wisconsin–Madison.
 Harlow was unsuccessful in persuading the Department of Psychology to provide him with adequate laboratory space.
 As a result, Harlow acquired a vacant building down the street from the university, and, with the assistance of his graduate students, renovated the building into what later became known as the Primate Laboratory, one of the first of its kind in the world.
 Under Harlow's direction, it became a place of cutting-edge research at which some 40 students earned their PhDs.